 In this newsletter, we discuss two key holdings in the fund Huya and E Link holdings as well as share our long-term outlook.

 The recovery in financial markets over the quarter has been dramatic.
 Supported by aggressively expansionary monetary and fiscal policies, equities and credit performed very strongly.
 Volatility subsided slightly but remains high in comparison to long term averages.
-Click on the button below to read this month's insights.

 The Diversified Real Return Fund returned 0.6% (gross) in the December quarter.
 Over the past year, the Fund has returned 8.0% (gross) and over the past 5 years the Fund has returned 5.4% (gross) per annum compared with the objective of 6.8% (CPI plus 5%) over rolling 5 years.